Costa Rica: Overview

 Foreign companies are obliged to notify

-COPROCOM has stated that foreign companies have the obligation to file a merger notification as long as both parties in the operation conduct activities with an influence in Costa Rica.
+COPROCOM has stated that foreign companies have the obligation to file a merger notification as long as both parties in the operation have activities with influence in Costa Rica.
 It has been interpreted that foreign companies selling products in Costa Rica – even indirectly – through third parties, are subject to the merger notification regime.
-On this particular issue, COPROCOM has found that some international mergers of foreign companies that sell products in Costa Rica – which have been publicly announced – have not been notified and it is currently analysing a strategy to prosecute in those cases.
+On this particular issue, COPROCOM has found that some international mergers of foreign companies that sell products in Costa Rica – that have been publicly announced – have not been notified and they are currently analysing a strategy to prosecute those cases.

 Merger notification guidelines

 COPROCOM recently published some merger notification guidelines that parties should take into consideration when submitting an application.
 These guidelines are particularly useful for the preparation of the economic support of the application.

 Acquisition of control is interpreted broadly